Skip to content

 Q: Are both units available on Amazon Prime?

-Both are listed on Amazon.com.
-Prime availability depends on seller and fulfillment status at the time of purchase; check the current listing for shipping details.
+Both models appear on Amazon.com.
+However, Prime availability depends on seller and fulfillment status at the time of purchase, so check the current listing for shipping details.

 Q: Why are so many spec rows marked “Not listed in official sources”?

-This review is research-locked to verified data only.
-Inventing pint-per-day ratings, wattage, or noise figures — even plausible ones — would mislead buyers.
-The confirmed differentiators are coverage area and Energy Star tier, which are the most decision-relevant specs for most shoppers.
+We lock this review to verified data only.
+For example, inventing pint-per-day ratings, wattage, or noise figures — even plausible ones — would mislead buyers.
+Instead, the confirmed differentiators are coverage area and Energy Star tier, which are the most decision-relevant specs for most shoppers.

 Q: Which is better for a 2,000-square-foot finished basement?